JAYDEEP414/Heart-Disease-Analysis-Project/README.md

 # Heart Disease Analysis Project

 ## Project Overview
 This project analyzes a synthetic healthcare dataset to identify key risk factors associated with heart disease.
-The analysis covers the complete data analytics workflow, including data cleaning, exploratory data analysis (EDA), SQL-based business analysis, interactive dashboard development in Power BI, and feature engineering.
+The analysis follows a complete data analytics workflow, including data cleaning, preprocessing, exploratory data analysis (EDA), feature engineering, and interactive dashboard development in Power BI.

-The objective of this project is to help healthcare organizations understand how demographic, clinical, and lifestyle factors such as age, cholesterol, BMI, smoking habits, diabetes, stress levels, sleep patterns, and physical activity influence the likelihood of heart disease.
+The objective is to understand how demographic, clinical, and lifestyle factors such as age, cholesterol, BMI, smoking habits, diabetes, stress levels, sleep patterns, and physical activity influence the likelihood of heart disease.

 ## Business Objective
 The goal of this project is to:
 - Analyze patient demographics and medical indicators.
 - Identify major heart disease risk factors.
 - Segment high-risk patient groups.
-- Build an executive dashboard for decision-making.
+- Build an executive dashboard for healthcare decision-making.
 - Demonstrate end-to-end data analytics skills.

 ## Dataset Information